LukeA-17/fall-software-engineering-project/Documentation/AI Usage Log.md

 # AI Usage Log
-All AI use is documented here, sorted by document and date.
+All CTMA AI use is documented here, categorized by document and date.

-## Documentation

-### README:

 ### Design Document:
 10/11/25